DataCueCo/slate/source/index.html.md

 We use HTTP Basic Authentication, the username is your `apikey` and the password is a signed hash of the JSON payload you are sending.
 This way you don't need to send your actual api secret with the message.
 You get to keep it... a secret (sorry!).

-The browser events are public so you only fill in the username field with your api key and leave the password blank.
+The store frontend events are public so you only fill in the username field with your api key and leave the password blank.
 Our Javascript library manages authentication for you.
 Just pass the `apikey` to the `init()` method and you're done.
 See code sample on the right.

 For all other endpoints, we have reference implementations on how to sign your message with your `apisecret` in Node, PHP and Python.